Create and use third-party libraries

 Docker mode

 You need to install Docker to run pyodps-pack correctly in Docker mode.
+You don’t need to run pyodps-pack manually inside a Docker container.
+It will call Docker for you automatically.
 For Linux users, Docker can be installed given the Official document.For personal MacOS or Windows users, Docker Desktop can be used.
 For enterprise users without commercial licenses of Docker Desktop, Rancher Desktop might be used.
-We does not test on other tools providing Docker environments such as minikube, and availability of the tool on these environments is not guaranteed.
+You may also consider using minikube with some extra steps described in this document.
+We do not test on other tools providing Docker environments, and availability of the tool on these environments is not guaranteed.

 For users who want to create packages for legacy MaxCompute / DataWorks in private clouds, --legacy-image option might be used.
 In Windows, MacOS or Linux with some kernel, you might receive errors with this option.
 In this case you may take a look at this article for solutions.